ZAZU

 I decided to get a second opinion from a surgeon and after a 2 week wait to see my trusted vet and surgeon of over 30 years, we had our appointment on Friday October 4th.
 Based on the x-rays he did not feel that the spleen was enlarged much or there was anything in the liver.
 The heart was normal, he sounds normal and his eyes had the cataracts but no ulcer or glaucoma.
 I asked about him crying when he tries to get up out of the bed.
 His back legs seemed a bit stiff but hips and knees look good.
 It may be a disc in his spine.
 We have scheduled a full ultrasound for Zazu with radiologist report on Tuesday October 8th.

-Big developments on October 10th after the full scan results returned.
+Results of the full scan were back.
 There is a tumor in his spleen - about 3 centimeters.
 Liver is enlarged but there are no nodules.
 Lymph nodes are good.
 Stomach is normal.
 He does have a couple bladder stones.
 The spleen should be removed and the stones.
 Dr. Navin was going out of town the following week and graciously fit him in that day for surgery.
 The surgery went well and Zazu did extremely well for the splenectomy and cystotomy.
 His spleen had two tumors actually, the overall size of the spleen was small so his incision is not very big.
 Dr. Navin did not like the look of the tumors and they are being sent out to pathology.
-The liver is fine, lymph nodes are fine.
+The liver and lymph nodes are fine.
 He also had some small stones removed from his bladder and one is being sent to Minnesota for type determination.
-He walked out of the animal hospital like nothing happened - he is such a brave boy.
+He walked out of the animal hospital like a brave boy.
 He has been on Tramadol for the pain, being blind and unsure why he was hurting I kept him as comfortable as can be.

 FANTASTIC NEWS!
 The biopsy returned for Zazu's spleen.
 He had what is called Lymphoid Nodular Hyperplasia.
 It is the most common non-cancerous lesions found in the spleen and account for 20–41% of all splenic lesions.
 They are benign nodules/masses of clotted blood.
 Surgical removal of the spleen is curative.
 We were both so shocked and excited - what fabulous news.
 The stone analysis returned from Minnesota Urolith and they are ammonium urate crystals.
 We will do another urinalysis to see if he has produced any more than the few removed.

 October 31st Zazu went to the eye specialist at Eye Care for Animals in St. Charles, Illinois.
 He enjoyed the car ride and then I walked right inside acting all cool.
 He had some tests first - a corneal stain, Schirmer Tear Test, Tonometry Diagnostic.
 Then examined by Dr. Beyer who was so nice.
 The diagnosis of the Keratoconjunctivitis was correct along with mild dacryocystitis.
 He also has end stage or hypermature cataracts.
 No glaucoma or ulcer.
 Meds of NeoPolyDex drops twice a day and the Optimmune ointment (tear stimulant) twice a day.
-Afterwards we went across the street in the Commons to go to this big Dog Boutique called Wet Nose.
-Zazu loved walking around the store, smelling other dogs there and checking out all the goodies.
 November 1st I went to the groomer who said my fur was super thick but cut me short because of all the matting.
 I look so different but I still look so very handsome.